PMArkive/Little-Anti-Cheat/README.md

 And support will never come from me officially.

 The same goes for other games, non-steam / cracks aren't supported.

+---

+## Team Fortress 2 Classic:
+The binary plugin provided won't work for TF2C.\
+In order to install Lilac for TF2C, you need to compile the plugin yourself.\
+**Like so:** \
+Linux: `$ ./spcomp64 lilac.sp TF2C= ` \
+Windows: ` spcomp64 lilac.sp TF2C= `

+This will create the binary plugin in your **scripting** folder.\
+Simply move that binary to your plugins folder, and you are good to go.

+---

 ### Credits / Special Thanks to:
  - J_Tanzanite...
 Yeah I'm crediting myself for writing this AC...